Francisco Mayorga: Professional and academic trajectory

-Mayorga holds a doctorate (1986) and two master's degrees (1985, 1972) from Yale University.

 For twenty years he taught managerial economics and corporate finance at INCAE, the leading Latin American graduate business school.

 In 2003 he returned to academic life as dean of the Albertus Magnus International Institute, a small private Central American organization devoted to higher learning and research in economics, finance and international business.

 In 2009–2010 Mayorga was the Central American spokesman in the negotiation of the financial instrument of the Association Agreement with the European Union.

 He worked at Albertus for eight years, resigning in June 2011 to serve in the board of directors of the Inter American Development Bank (IDB) in Washington.
 For 10 years he served as the executive director on behalf of the Central American countries in the IDB and IDBInvest boards.

 Upon completing his term at the IDB Group, he agreed to serve as rector of the Universidad Privada Boliviana, (UPB) for a period of three years, to launch a transformation process to raise its standards towards a world-class university.
 He was also elected president of the Midwest Latin American Studies Association (MALAS) of the United States for the period 2022.
 During that period, he successfully faced the emergence of generative artificial intelligence, leading the adaptation of teaching activity to new technology.
 Mayorga concluded his rectorship in September 2024.

 In 2023, he had taken the lead in the creation of the Latin American Artificial Intelligence Network (RIAL), which in one year managed to bring together more than two hundred specialists from a hundred universities in sixteen Latin American countries, serving as its president until November 2024.

-He currently represents Central America as a senior advisor on the World Bank board of directors.
+From November 2024 to July 2025 he represented Central America as a senior advisor on the World Bank board of directors.

 Literary work

-Mayorga also wrote two novels in prison: La Puerta de los Mares (2001) and El Hijo de la Estrella (2003), both published in Managua by LEA Grupo Editorial.
+Mayorga started a literary career writing two novels in prison: La Puerta de los Mares (2001) and El Hijo de la Estrella (2003), both published in Managua by LEA Grupo Editorial.
 In subsequent years he occasionally published short stories and poems, returning to the novel in May 2014 with El Filatelista (Ediciones Albertus, Managua).
 In 2016 he published his fourth novel, Cinco estrellas (Ediciones Albertus, Managua), dealing with the ascension to power of dictator Anastasio Somoza Garcia.
 In 2022 he published his fifth novel, Memorias de Somoza (Editorial Nuevo Milenio, Bolivia), which narrates the visit of dictator Anastasio Somoza García and his wife Salvadora to the United States, special guests of the president.
 His most recent novel, El póker de los coroneles (Editorial Nuevo Milenio, Bolivia), was published in 2023, completing the trilogy on the government of the Somoza family in Nicaragua and its overthrow.